Close Menu

 Plus a one-week hernia trip to Dominican Republic.

-During the first 7 - 9 months of fellowship, the fellow will be taught operations in Omaha and medical care not learned in a general surgery residency, but necessary in a developing country.
-The rotations and their length will be tailored to the fellows’ previous experience and the needs of the second-year fellowship site.
-If a one month burn rotation is necessary it will be conducted at the Maricopa County Burn Center in Phoenix Arizona.
+During the first 9 months, the fellow will be in Omaha focusing on medical care and surgeries not taught in a typical general surgery residency;however, necessary in low-resource settings.
+The rotations and their length will be tailored to the fellow’s previous experience and the needs of the international fellowship site.
+If a burn rotation is necessary, it will be conducted at the Maricopa County Burn Center in Phoenix, AZ.

 The location will be chosen carefully to assure safety, adequate surgical volume, local training, an opportunity to complete a local capacity building project and a good start for the fellow’s career pathway.